This is a placeholder with some tidbits we’ve come across, there will be a real style guide here for Starfinder and Pathfinder 2e eventually.

 Writing Basics: Final Checks for RPG Manuscripts

-Paul hates the use of intensifiers like really, quite and very as an adverb.
+After years of writing technical documentation, Paul hates the use of intensifiers like really, quite and very as an adverb.
 If something is really hot or very big, you need to choose better describing words.
-If you’re writing for our Victorian line and have to get to the very heart of the matter, in a struggle for the very fate of England, at least people talked like that.
+If you’re writing for our Victorian line and have to get to the very heart of the matter, in a struggle for the very fate of England, at least some people talked like that.

 Paizo’s editors warn people against using superlatives, everything you write is not the biggest, fastest, most powerful thing in the universe.
 It paints you into a corner creatively.